anamiikajha/slickly-tings/README.md

 # slickly-tings

-- slickly-tings is Swiper slider carousel.
+- slickly-tings is Swiper slider carousel an Image Slider.
-- Image Slider in React.
-- Made carousel or slider using Swiper JS.
+- Made slider carousel using React and Swiper JS.

 # React + Vite